 The minimum requirement for admission to the Ph.D. program is the successful completion of a Master's (MA or MS) degree program.

 The Ph.D. degree is not conferred merely upon the satisfactory completion of a course of study.
-The candidate must also demonstrate proficiency in some broad subject of learning, be able to critically evaluate work in the field, show the ability to work independently in his/her chosen field, and make an original contribution of significance to the advancement of knowledge.
+The candidate must also demonstrate proficiency in three broad areas of concentration within your chosen subfield, be able to critically evaluate work in the field, show the ability to work independently in his/her chosen field, and make an original contribution of significance to the advancement of knowledge.

-The minimum requirements include 30 credit hours of coursework numbered 5000 or above and 30 credit hours of dissertation.
+The minimum requirements include 30 credit hours of coursework numbered 5000 or above and 30 dissertation credit hours.
 Ordinarily the number of coursework hours and dissertation hours will be greater than 30 each.
 At least 20 hours of coursework must be taken at the University of Colorado; up to 10 credit hours from another institution may be transferred upon approval (after one semester of residency).
 A 3.00 (B) average or higher must be maintained in all course work.

 In addition to the minimum of 30 hours of coursework required for the doctorate, a student must register for a total of at least 30 hours of dissertation credit, with a maximum of 10 hours in any one semester.
 Not more than 10 of these hours may be obtained before the student has been approved as a candidate for the doctorate (i.e. before the Comprehensive exam has been passed).
 Coursework and work on the dissertation may proceed concurrently throughout the Ph.D. program, but at no time shall a doctoral student register for more than 15 hours of 5000 level and above courses.